Multisensory Reading Clinic

 The Greater Montreal's only direct, explicit, multisensory, structured, systematic, cumulative, diagnostic, prescriptive, intensive, and cognitive, but flexible phonics and research-based instruction literacy clinic with 100% SUCCESS literacy intervention, remediation, and prevention

-Learning to read takes several years of formal schooling with approximately 180 hours, equivalent to one school year or more in each grade level for students without language difficulties, and learning to spell is typically taught until high school, therefore if a grade two or three student has not learned to read and spell in a classroom setting, this signifies that he needs further help in learning to read and spell
+Learning to read takes several years of formal schooling with approximately 180 hours—equivalent to one school year or more in each grade level—for students without language difficulties.
+Learning to spell is typically taught until high school.
+Therefore, if a grade two or three student has not learned to read and spell in a classroom setting, this signifies that he needs further help in learning to read and spell.

 -